brown-cs132-s13/labs/sessions/lab.md

 In other words, for British eyes only.

-They have supplied you with the files.
+They have supplied you with their documents.
 They need you to make a login page that protects their index page of British documents.

+#TODO?

 You can find the documents in `/course/cs132/pub/lab5`.